thinktandem/phpbrewer/README.md

 We've built the following versions PHP for you to use

 * 5.3.29
-* 5.4.36
-* 5.5.20
+* 5.4.40
-* 5.6.4
+* 5.5.24

-You can grab them over in the [releases](https://github.com/kalabox/phpbrewer/releases).
+You can grab them and previus builds over in the [releases](https://github.com/kalabox/phpbrewer/releases).
 We actually are using these as the basis of our [Kalabox](http://github.com/kalabox/kalabox) php-appserver.

 *If you want be brew on your own please continue to read!*